theogroup/ogroup.net/src/_drafts/the-luxury-of-time.md

       The notion that slowness comes into direct conflict with the values of our digital economy is of course not true for all luxury goods and services.
-      Over the years we have helped many clients with epicurean and hand-crafted products use the terms “slow-cured” or “handmade” to translate a value of time being applied to a product which benefits from the aging process.&nbsp; Fine wines, whiskey, cheeses and cigars all benefit from having been held back, forcing us to wait for the ultimate experience at the height of their fullness.&nbsp;
+      Epicurean and hand-crafted products use the terms “slow-cured” or “cave aged” to translate a value of time being applied to a product which benefits from the aging process.&nbsp; Fine wines, whiskey, cheeses and cigars all benefit from having been held back, forcing us to wait for the ultimate experience at the height of their fullness.&nbsp;

       When new products and technologies are being released on an almost daily